Wow - what a crazy two weeks! Things have been going haywire, and I hope it settles down so I can get some serious eating done!

 Put your water on to boil for the pasta.
 I did not salt the water.
 Actually, you can do that before you start your slicin’ and dicein’.
 (I told you, this is a freeform recipe thingy.)
 Any pasta will do as long as it has some heft to it.
 Spaghetti, fettuccini, linguini - if you have wide rice noodles you probably could use those.
 Cook them until done, drain, set aside.

+Now you get to stir fry your fixins’.
+If you are using raw meat, do that first.
+Add a tablespoon of oil to the wok, a little of your onion, garlic and ginger to the oil.
+Stir fry the meat until done.
+Remove and set aside.
 Next, the veggies.
 They need to be added so that the ones that require more cooking go in first.
 Add a little more oil to the wok, then the rest of the onion, garlic and ginger.
 Then the carrots, cook a couple of minutes, then the bok-choy stems, cook a couple of minutes, then the mushrooms, repeat the cooking procedure.
 You should have a big mélange of veggies all cooked about the same amount now.
 Add the bok-choy leaves.
 Toss until the leaves are wilted.

 Add the noodles.
 They may have congealed into a big mass of starch, but it’s ok.
 They will separate.
 Dump your sauce over top of the noodles and toss.
 The noodles should come apart.
 Well, they did when I did it.
 (If it bothers you, you could always rinse them in cold water when you drain them to prevent sticking.)
 Toss the noodles and veggies around until the noodles have absorbed a good amount of the sauce.
 Now add in the meat, either left over or freshly cooked.
 Toss.
 I added a little black pepper at this point and the last of a bottle of Chinese sesame oil.
+Pour your crazy noodle dish into a large bowl and serve.
+I pulled out some chopstick and some fun bowls to put everything in.

 Like everything of this nature, it’s even better the next day.
 Annie even took some in her lunch, the true hallmark of a well cooked dish.